Planning a Maine Vacation? Traveling to Maine?

 Maine travel is made easy by insider information gathered by E Travel Maine, and that includes finding the perfect place to stay.
 Choose from full service hotels, quaint Maine bed and breakfast inns or housekeeping cottages that provide quiet, cozy retreats.
-For long-term stays you might consider a Maine vacation rental home or timeshare resort.
+For long-term stays you might consider a Maine timeshare resort or vacation rental home.
 Maine ski and golf resorts offer outdoor activities winter and summer.
 Maine’s country inns and lodges sometimes offer the chance to spend the night in a historic building.
 While you are on the road Maine motels and travel lodges provide overnight accommodations along the states highways.
 Remote Maine sporting camps, some reachable by float plane or boat, offer the chance to truly get away from it all.
 Campgrounds and RV parks, some in State Parks, make the perfect Maine family vacations, offering creature comforts combined with the chance to truly commune with nature.
 Read More >

 Dining while on your Maine vacation is an enlightening experience.
 Visit Portland, Maine to sample the talents of five-star chefs in eateries with a water-view.
 Sampling Maine lobster and fresh seafood is a must, as are blueberries, which are used for everything from flakey crust pies to blueberry beer at one of Maine’s microbreweries.
 Visit one of Maine’s wineries, perhaps in an age old farmhouse and sample the nectar of the grape, and yes, the blueberry as well.
 Seasonal fresh food markets offer the chance to pick-up locally grown produce, Maple syrup, gourmet & specialty foods.
 Learn about some of the tasty wild edible plants in Maine.
 Check out the Foodie’s Guide to Maine to find out where you’ll find the special treat that tickles your fancy.
 Read More >